 Wearable Drug Delivery Devices

 A wearable drug delivery device is a piece of medical equipment that eliminates the need for excessive trips to medical facilities and reduces the overall cost of your health care.
 The reasons wearable drug delivery devices are exploding in popularity vary; however, the reasons mostly fall into the category of convenience and ease of use in one way or another.

-These devices eliminate the need for needles in many cases or they no longer require that you inject yourself with a syringe as it is done for you by the device.
+These devices eliminate the need for needles in many cases, or they no longer require that you inject yourself with a syringe as it is done for you by the device.
 It also allows you to administer large-dose medications that are to be given over a long period of time in the comfort of your home without medical supervision.
-Keep in mind a medical professional should train you on the best ways to use such devices so that you are being treated properly and effectively.
+Keep in mind that a medical professional should train you on the best ways to use such devices to be treated properly and effectively.
 And you will be monitored remotely with other wearable monitoring systems in most cases.

 There are many categories that wearable devices fall into.
 These include:

 - Wearable cardiovascular devices

 - Wearable glucose monitoring devices